vocascan/documentation/docs/vocascan-server/customPages.md

 !> If you host the Vocascan frontend on the same domain as the server, please use `/p/` before your routes to avoid overlaps.

-?> the `langs` prop is just optional.
+?> The `langs` prop is just optional.
 If you don't want to provide any translations, you can also set your single static page or redirect under the `fallback` prop.

 ## Update container (only when using Docker)